-The advantages of obtaining support from national foundations and federal agencies are numerous, both for the recipient and for UCSC.
-For the recipient, a major award can mean greater freedom to pursue their own studies, relieved of the time-consuming responsibilities involved in graduate student research and teaching assistantships.
+The advantages of obtaining support from national foundations and federal agencies, both for the recipient and for UCSC, are numerous.
+For the recipient, a major award can mean greater freedom to pursue his or her own studies, relieved of the time-consuming responsibilities involved in graduate student research and teaching assistantships.
 The prestige attendant upon winning a national fellowship competition should not be overlooked.
 Having a national organization's stamp of approval can make a difference in the competition for attractive research and teaching positions later on, not to mention crucial postdoctoral appointments.

 The campus also benefits when one of its students wins an outside fellowship.
 Each award constitutes recognition both of the institution and the particular program and may smooth the way for future applicants from that school or program.
-Extramural funding also frees up university resources that can be reallocated to other students.